 Scope of Land Acquisition and Involuntary Resettlement.
 Project implementation will not require acquisition of private land as the entire civil works for the construction of sewer pipelines and stormwater drainage will be done within the right-of-way (ROW) of roads under government ownership.
 The sewer pipelines will be laid within the ROW of existing roads under the ownership of Dehradun Nagar Nigam.
-The resettlement plan is based on review of existing information on preliminary design, field visits, discussion with relevant stakeholders, and consultations with representatives of line departments, user groups, and with other community members as a process of social impact assessment for the project.
+The resettlement plan is updated based on review of existing information available based on detailed final design, field visits, discussion with relevant stakeholders, and consultations with representatives of line departments, user groups, and with other community members as a process of social impact assessment for the project.

-Based on transect walks and surveys of the business activities in the affected business in the project area, involuntary resettlement impacts are assessed.
-It is assessed that 23 roadside temporary business units (120 household members) will incur temporary income loss for the period of disruption (estimated as 26 days) during the construction phase.
-This draft RP is based on 100% survey of sites and alignments.
-Since the implementation of proposed project would be through a hybrid type Design, Build and Operate mode, the contractor may make some design changes during finalization of detailed design.
-Involuntary resettlement impacts will be further assessed and reconfirmed during finalization of detail design and through detail measurement surveys (DMS).
-The draft resettlement plan will be updated based on detailed design, DMS and site-specific consultations, prior to start of construction work and will include the 100 percent assessment of impact for all project sites and all roads through which the sewer pipelines will be routed.
-Project Implementation Unit (PIU) and Project Management and Design Supervision Consultant (PMDSC) will conduct the reverification survey covering 100 percent of affected persons for updating of the draft resettlement plan.
+Census survey based on detailed final design and detailed measurement surveys (DMS) of the business activities in the project area, involuntary resettlement impacts are assessed.
+It is assessed that 12 roadside temporary business units (71 household members) will incur temporary income loss for the period of disruption (estimated as 26 days) during the construction phase.
+Out of the total affected persons likely to face loss of income temporarily, three affected business owners are identified as vulnerable.
+The updated resettlement plan is based on 100% survey of sites and alignments.
+Involuntary resettlement impacts has been assessed and reconfirmed during finalization of detailed design, through detailed measurement surveys (DMS).
+The resettlement plan has been updated based on detailed final design, DMS and site-specific consultations, prior to start of construction work and has included 100 percent assessment of impact for all roads through which the sewer pipelines will be routed during construction.
+Project Implementation Unit (PIU) and Project Management and Design Supervision Consultant (PMDSC) has conducted the reverification survey covering 100 percent of affected persons for updating of this resettlement plan.
+The cut-off date for sewer network and storm water drainage works is the date of DMS and census survey, 22nd March 2022.

 Impact avoidance and mitigation.
-Majority of the potential impacts are expected to be reduced during implementation as per the mitigations stated in the EMP; working during night hours and nonmarket days should be considered for laying of sewer pipelines especially along market areas.
-To minimize and avoid involuntary resettlement impacts, consultations with the road side shopkeepers, vendors in market areas will be conducted to finalize the construction schedule (in a phased manner), particularly in stretches of narrow roads and busy commercial areas.
+Majority of the potential impacts are expected to be reduced during implementation as per the mitigation measures stated in the EMP; working during night hours and nonmarket days should be considered for laying of sewer pipelines especially along market areas.
+To minimize and avoid involuntary resettlement impacts, consultations with the road side shopkeepers, vendors in market areas has been conducted to finalize the construction schedule (ina phased manner), particularly in stretches of narrow roads and busy commercial areas.